carlosfaria94/password-manager-server/README.md

 | HTTP Verb     | /password | Body | Returns|
 | ------------- |---------------------|-----------|--------|
 | GET           | Retrieve a specific password associated to the user | publicKey, domain, username | `200` - Password, Digest |

+All the messages are authenticated, fresh and non repudiable.